 Tinubu’s immediate focus will be on appointing his cabinet, with a bill signed by President Muhammadu Buhari on 17 March requiring him to form a cabinet within 60 days of taking office.
 Tinubu is likely to appoint APC-linked individuals to his cabinet and key government positions, both providing some continuity in governance and reducing the likelihood of any significant shifts in policy direction.

 Businesses will take a keen interest in Tinubu’s appointments to key roles.
 Although unconfirmed, former Lagos state commissioner for finance Wale Edun could be appointed central bank governor or minister of finance, given his experience in the banking sector.
-Former Kaduna state governor Nasir El-Rufai is a strong candidate for chief of staff and has reportedly been considered either as secretary to the federal government, where he would supervise numerous security agencies, or as minister of the FCT.
+Former Kaduna state governor Nasir El-Rufai has reportedly been considered either as secretary to the federal government, where he would supervise numerous security agencies, or as minister of the FCT.

 Dele Alake, the former commissioner for information and strategy in Lagos state during Tinubu’s stint as governor (1999-2007) could also become minister of the FCT.
 Minister of State for Labour and Employment (2019-) Festus Keyamo could take on the humanitarian affairs, disaster management and social development portfolio or become presidential spokesperson.
 Although he has not been tipped as a potential minister, Tinubu’s cousin Adewale Tinubu, the CEO of local company Oando, is likely to become an influential actor in the oil and gas sector.

-With the APC likely to only need a handful of votes from other parties to pass legislation in the lower house, it is likely to make periodic concessions to ensure it passes major legislation, such as an extension of the petrol subsidy.
+With the APC likely to only need a handful of votes from other parties to pass legislation in the lower house, it is likely to make periodic concessions to ensure it passes major legislation.
 However, low voter turnout and overall support for Tinubu at the election – he received 8.8m votes compared with 15.2m for Buhari in 2019 – highlights widespread frustration, particularly among younger voters.
 This will mean that Tinubu has to tread carefully with proposed reforms, particularly any that could worsen cost-of-living pressures.

 The campaign was divisive, with younger voters largely perceiving Tinubu as part of an older, out-of-touch elite that has failed to respond to their grievances, which range from their limited political representation to growing socioeconomic challenges.
 The economically influential Igbo community, which represents approximately 15% of the population, campaigned strongly for an Igbo president and will likely continue to feel marginalised from the highest levels of power, particularly following reported attacks on individuals perceived as being Igbo during the elections.
 This will continue to fuel pro-separatist sentiment in the south-east region, where the Igbo are the most populous community.